 With these programs and others that are building our communities talents, how could we not offer an exceptional workforce to a locating businesses?

 The Owensboro Community and Technical College enrolls over 6,000 students at four campuses in the region.
 In addition, through its Workforce Solutions program, OCTC provides anytime, anyplace customized training and support services for business and industry.
 The expert staff works with companies to design training programs to meet their specific needs through their Workforce Solutions.
 The KCTCS-TRAINS Funding program helps offset training costs to employers.

 A partnership between four regional school districts, the Owensboro Community and Technical College, economic development leaders, and area businesses created an innovative high school reform model consisting of five workforce-aligned academies utilizing the community as the campus.
 The five workforce academies are in Health and Life Sciences; Construction, Trades and Energy; Science, Technology and Engineering; Business and Entrepreneurship; and the Arts.

-The Greater Owensboro Chapter of KY FAME (Kentucky Federation for Advanced Manufacturing Education), is an Advanced Manufacturing Technician (AMT) program adopted from Toyota’s nationally recognized training program.
+GO FAME is the Greater Owensboro Chapter of KY FAME (Kentucky Federation for Advanced Manufacturing Education), is an Advanced Manufacturing Technician (AMT) program adopted from Toyota’s nationally recognized training program.
 The AMT allows participating students to earn an industry recognized, multi-craft technician degree while gaining valuable experience working in a manufacturing company.
-Interested student’s can submit an application.
+Interested students can submit an application.